powsybl/powsybl-open-loadflow/docs/sensitivity/getting_started.md

 | BUS_REACTIVE_POWER      | <span style="color:red">N/A</span>       | <span style="color:green">AC</span> | <span style="color:red">N/A</span>       | <span style="color:green">AC</span> | <span style="color:red">N/A</span>       | <span style="color:red">N/A</span>       | <span style="color:red">N/A</span>       | <span style="color:red">N/A</span>       |

 </div>

+*HVDC_LINE_ACTIVE_POWER is used to compute the sensitivity according to the active power set point of the HVDC.
+This is not applicable for HVDCs that are in AC emulation mode.

 ## Input function types